dokku/dokku-mongo/README.md

 dokku mongo:promote other_service playground
 ```

-This will replace mongo_url with the url from other_service and generate another environment variable to hold the previous value if necessary.
+This will replace `MONGO_URL` with the url from other_service and generate another environment variable to hold the previous value if necessary.
 You could end up with the following for example:

 ```
 MONGO_URL=mongodb://other_service:ANOTHER_PASSWORD@dokku-mongo-other-service:27017/other_service